Parton distributions confront LHC Run II data: a quantitative appraisal: Data-theory comparison appraisal

 From inspection of Table~\ref{tab:chi2-jets} and of Fig.~\ref{fig:jets-chi2}, very similar remarks can be drawn for the three considered datasets.
-First, when theory errors are not included in the computation of the $\chi^2$, the NNPDF4.0 PDF set performs better than any of the others, in the sense that the NNPDF4.0 $\chi^2_{\rm exp}$ is the closest to unity among all.
-Some PDF sets may lead to comparatively larger values of $\chi^2_{\rm exp}$, such as APMP16, however the statistical significance of these fluctuations must be seen in units of the $\chi^2$ standard deviation, as we will discuss in Sect.~\ref{subsec:global_interpretation}.
+First, when theory errors are not included in the computation of the $\chi^2$, the NNPDF4.0 PDF set performs better than any of the others, in the sense that the NNPDF4.0 $\chi^2_{\rm exp}$ is the closest to unity among all PDF sets, although the $\chi^2_{\rm exp}$ is still away from one by more than $10\sigma$.
+Some PDF sets may lead to comparatively larger values of $\chi^2_{\rm exp}$, such as APMP16, however the statistical significance of these fluctuations must be seen in units of the $\chi^2$ standard deviation, as we will further discuss in Sect.~\ref{subsec:global_interpretation}.
 Second, once all the theory errors are included, the values of $\chi^2_{\rm exp+th}$ become relatively close, irrespective of the input PDF set used for their computation.
-This fact suggests that, except perhaps for ABMP16, which continues to display rather large values of $\chi^2_{\rm exp+th}$ even after inclusion of theoretical uncertainties, it may be difficult to discriminate the quality of the predicting power of the various PDF sets based solely on these measurements.
+However, in the case of single-inclusive jets, they are all a few units away from one, suggesting that once these datasets are included in the fit, they might have a significant pull on the gluon PDF.
+The values of $\chi^2_{\rm exp+th}$ being relatively close suggests also that, except perhaps for ABMP16, which continues to display rather large values of $\chi^2_{\rm exp+th}$ even after inclusion of theoretical uncertainties, it may be difficult to discriminate the quality of the predicting power of the various PDF sets based solely on these measurements.
 Third, the relatively homogeneous values of $\chi^2_{\rm exp+th}$ occur despite the input PDF sets have very different uncertainties.
 For instance, PDF4LHC21 uncertainties are twice the NNPDF4.0 uncertainties, see Fig.~\ref{fig:lumis}.
 The breakdown of the theoretical uncertainty into its various components can be different depending on the PDF set.
 The MHO uncertainty remains more or less the same for all PDF sets.
 Conversely, the PDF+$\alpha_s$ uncertainty is the smallest for NNPDF4.0.
 This is consistent with the fact that NNPDF4.0 PDF uncertainties are typically the smallest among all the PDF sets considered, see Fig.~\ref{fig:lumis}.
 Finally, it is interesting to observe that the balance between the various components of the theoretical uncertainty depend on the kinematics.
 From Figs.~\ref{fig:jets-ATLAS-13tev}-\ref{fig:dijet-ATLAS-13tev}, we see that the PDF+$\alpha_s$ (MHO) uncertainty dominates at small (large) $p_T^j$ or $m_{jj}$.